twiddlingbits/twr-wasm/docs/index.md

-# Tiny Web Assembly Runtime
+# C/C++ Runtime for Web Assembly
-tiny-wasm-runtime is a simple, lightweight and easy to use wasm runtime for compiling and running C/C++ in Web Assembly.
+tiny-wasm-runtime is a simple, lightweight and easy to use solution for compiling and running C/C++ in Web Assembly.
 It solves some common use cases with less work than the more full-featured emscripten. tiny-wasm-runtime is easy to understand, and has some cool features.
 You can input and print character i/o to `<div>` or `<canvas>` elements, run blocking C/C++, and use Javascript `<canvas>` 2D drawing apis.

 tiny-wasm-runtime allows you to run C/C++ code in a web browser.
 Legacy code,  libraries, full applications, or single functions can be integrated with Javascript and Typescript.